joe-taylor/ckan-bcgov-terraform/README.md

 ## What does this do?

-Assuming your system meets the [requirements](#requirements), running `terraform init && terraform apply -parallelism=1` will achieve the following:
+Assuming your system is configured with the [initial requirements](#requirements), running `terraform init && terraform apply -parallelism=1` will achieve the following:

  1) 3 docker containers are running.
  	- solr